Skip to main content

 Download a template

-Click Download template to download a CSV with the correct column headers.
+Click Download template to download a CSV with the correct column headers for the selected import type.

 3